eclipse/kapua/README.md

 ### Demo Setup

 The team maintains some docker images in a Docker Hub repository at [Kapua Repository](https://hub.docker.com/r/kapua/).
 Check the repo to view the list of available images, if you haven't found one fitting your needs you may create your own.
-Please refer to the paragraph [More deployment info](# More deployment info) to find more about creating your own images and/or alternative demo deployment scenarios.
+Please refer to the paragraph [More deployment info](#more-deployment-info) to find more about creating your own images and/or alternative demo deployment scenarios.

 ***
 **Note :** the Docker Hub repository mentioned above is not the official project repository from Eclipse Foundation.
 ***

-Suppose the target is the current milestone release 0.2.0-SNAPSHOT.
+Suppose the target is the current snapshot 0.2.0-SNAPSHOT.

 * Ensure the `vm.max_map_count` kernel setting contains a correct value in your host machine.
 Refer to [Elasticsearch Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.3/docker.html#docker-cli-run-prod-mode) for more informations
 * Run Docker